EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 ### 4. Run WordPress

-Now we’re finally ready to actually run WordPress.
+Now we're finally ready to actually run WordPress.
 WordPress, as a web application, needs a web server like Apache to run.
-We don’t have Apache though, what we have is PHP’s built-in development web server.
+We don't have Apache though, what we have is PHP's built-in development web server.
 From within our `wordpress` directory, we can fire up the built-in web server with:

 ```
 php -S localhost:3000